dotnetrdf/dotnetrdf/docs/user_guide/advanced_sparql_operations.md

 The local optimisers are changed by setting the `AlgebraOptimisers` property on a `SparqlQuery` instance.
 These optimisers are used when transforming the query into the Algebra form and apply ahead of any global optimisers.

-### HTTP Handler Configuration

-If you are configuring a SPARQL endpoint via our [Configuration API](configuration/index.md) you can configure the Algebra Optimisers to use via the `dnr:algebraOptimiser` property.
-See [Configuration API - HTTP Handlers](configuration/http_handlers.md) and [Configuration API - Optimizers](configuration/sparql_optimisers.md) for details on how to do this.

 # Thread-Safety